Upset win! UW Huskies beat Colorado in first round of women’s Pac-12 basketball tournament in Vegas

 The Huskies, who lost twice to the Buffaloes during the regular season, kept Colorado off balance with rotating defensive schemes that switched between multiple zones, man-to-man defense and a full-court press.

 Washington collected 13 steals and forced 20 turnovers, which led to 29 points.
+Colorado’s 54 points were the second-fewest UW has allowed a Pac-12 opponent this season.

 “We play every defense that we have,” Van Dyke said.
 “There’s probably like seven defenses that we go through each game.
 I think that’s what tricked them.
 Just switching up constantly and always having something new to throw at them it really makes them rush and it really helped us tonight.”

-In her first postseason game, Sadler tallied a career-high eight assists and three steals to offset four turnovers.
+In her first postseason game, Sadler tallied a career-high eight assists, four rebounds and three steals to offset four turnovers.

 “She played with a lot of joy in her heart,” coach Jody Wynn said.
 “She worked for herself but she worked for her teammates first.
 She didn’t try to force action.”